VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

 ### Pushing to the server

-Build the addressable assets and copy the entire new `ServerData/` folder folder to the `ServerData/X.Y.Z/` folder on the local server.
+Build the addressable assets and copy the entire new `ServerData/` folder to the `ServerData/X.Y.Z/` folder on the local server.
 Make sure to build for Windows standalone, WebGL, MacOS, and Linux.

 ### Update projects